ibm-cloud-docs/openshift/openshift-ai-addon-install.md

     1. Enable OperatorHub on your cluster.

 		   ```sh
 		   oc patch operatorhub cluster --type json -p '[{"op": "add", "path": "/spec/disableAllDefaultSources", "value": false}]'
 		   ```
 		   {: pre}

-    2. Disable outbound protection.
+    2. Disable outbound traffic protection.

     Disabling outbound traffic protection permits all external network connections.
 See [Managing outbound traffic protection in VPC clusters](/docs/openshift?topic=openshift-sbd-allow-outbound) for more information.
     {: note}

     1. In the console, navigate to your [Clusters page](https://cloud.ibm.com/containers/cluster-management/clusters){: external} and click the relevant cluster.
     2. On the Overview page for the cluster, find the **Networking** section and select the **Outbound traffic protection disabled** option.